 Our brains can’t do two things at once.
 They’re simply not wired to do so.
 Instead, what we think of as “multitasking” is really just bouncing back and forth between tasks very quickly.

-But all these switches take their toll.
+But all this context switching takes its toll.
 We can shift our focus really fast—sometimes it takes just a 10th of a second.
 However, the time doesn’t matter as much as the bandwidth required to jump from one task to another and back again.

 - Take a sheet of paper and draw two lines on it